You’ll hear the following phrase from me a lot:

 Or simply use it as a way to sell some fun, low cost items if it’s appropriate.
-Check out the fun gadget cross-sells on Fancy.com.
-If your customers are in the right mood, they’ll happily buy a pirate corkscrew!
+Check out the fun cross-sells on Fancy.com.
+If your customers are in the right mood, they’ll happily buy a pirate corkscrew or fancy face mask!

 The only trouble with upselling is that it can be super annoying.
 As a customer, we hate to be bombarded by extra marketing.
 Especially when we’re right at the checkout.

 The last thing you want to do is put them off the sale entirely.